orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

 }
 ```

-The above code is a snippet of the &#8220;**playlist-view**" component of Echoes Player.
+The above code is a snippet of the "**playlist-view**" component of Echoes Player.
 This component purpose is to display a YouTube playlist items and more metadata.
 A user can play or queue the whole playlist as well as play or queue specific media items.

 The injection in this component's constructor is quite verbose:

-  1. The **Store** is injected in order to connect the &#8220;nowPlaylist" store to this component,
+  1. The **Store** is injected in order to connect the "nowPlaylist" store to this component,
   2. The **NowPlaylistActions** is injected to allow playlist related functionality: queue, play etc.
   3. The **appPlayerService** is injected to allow interaction with the player's api
   4. the **nowPlaylistService** is injected to allow youtube playlist related api calls